kelsey-ek/Rehosting_Guide_A-Z/guide/Rehosting_Guide_A-Z.md

 **Prerequisites:**

--   Migration (Source Code) -- Complete
+-   Migration (Source Code) -- In Progress or Complete
 -   Installation -- Complete

 **Description**: OFMiner is a tool used for analyzing elements in scope starting from the JCL.
-It utilizes the Tmax Base, Batch, TACF, and Tibero elements to create a detailed document describing what JOBs, PROCs, Programs (COBOL, Assembler), and Copybooks are in scope for rehosting.
-Utilizing TBAdmin is a great tool to help create this analysis document.
+It utilizes the Tmax Base, Batch, TACF, and Tibero elements to create a detailed document describing what JOBs, PROCs, Programs (COBOL, Assembler), Datasets and Copybooks are in scope for rehosting.
+Utilizing TBAdmin is a great supplementary tool to help create this analysis document.

 [**Reference Documents: How to Create an OFMiner Report**](../reference_guides/ofminer/guide/How_to_Create_an_OFMiner_Report.md)